Gothicka-YW/YoWishlist-50/YoCatalog_HelpGuide.md

 # YoCatalog Help Guide
 Note: Formerly "YoWishlist-50".
 Some screenshots or labels may still reference the old name.

-# YoCatalog Help Guide
-Note: Formerly "YoWishlist-50".
-Some screenshots or labels may still reference the old name.

 ## Overview

 YoCatalog is a fan-made Chrome extension for organizing and sharing content for the YoWorld community.
 It consolidates: